 Try opening the feed directly in your browser.
 If it takes a few seconds to load, there's a chance that it may time out when trying to use it with IFTTT.

-The Feed service also has the following requirements for validation:
+On top of any issues found by the W3C Feed Validation Service, the RSS Feed service also has the following requirements for validation:

 - A top-level feed title and a unique link